 CWN regularly monitors magistrate court for right to counsel violations.
-The Sixth Amendment of the U.S. Constitution, the Louisiana Constitution, and the Louisiana Code of Criminal Procedure all guarantee the right to counsel.
-The U.S. Supreme Court has held that the right to counsel attaches at the defendant's initial appearance before a judicial officer, where the magistrate judge informs the defendant of the charges against him or her and determines the conditions for pretrial release by which the defendant must abide.
-Once the right to counsel attaches, the accused must have counsel present at any critical stage.
-A critical stage is defined as a proceeding between an individual and agents of the state that amounts to trial-like confrontations at which counsel would help the accused in coping with legal problems or meeting his adversary.
-The constitutional right to counsel at first appearance is also secured by Article I § 13 of the Louisiana Constitution, which provides that every person is entitled to counsel at "each stage of the proceedings" against him.
-Louisiana Criminal Procedure dictates that "the accused in every instance has the right to defend himself and to have the assistance of counsel... his counsel shall have free access to him, in private, at reasonable hours."
+The Sixth Amendment of the U.S. Constitution, the Louisiana Constitution, and the Louisiana Code of Criminal Procedure all guarantee the right to counsel.^{ccxlvii} The U.S. Supreme Court has held that the right to counsel attaches at the defendant's initial appearance before a judicial officer, where the magistrate judge informs the defendant of the charges against him or her and determines the conditions for pretrial release by which the defendant must abide.^{ccxlviii} Once the right to counsel attaches, the accused must have counsel present at any critical stage.^{ccxlix} A critical stage is defined as a proceeding between an individual and agents of the state that amounts to trial-like confrontations at which counsel would help the accused "in coping with legal problems or meeting his adversary."^{ccl} The constitution, which provides that every person is entitled to counsel at "each stage of the proceedings" against him.^{ccli} Louisiana Criminal Procedure dictates that "the accused in every instance has the right to defend himself and to have the assistance of counsel... his counsel shall have free access to him, in private, at reasonable hours."^{cclii}